 Mentoring and Professional Development

-Our Artists’ Assistant, Charlie, manages volunteers but as we are a small team they may have the chance to work closely with other staff members or the artists.
+Our Artists’ Assistant, Sarah, manages volunteers but as we are a small team they may have the chance to work closely with other staff members or the artists.

-Blast Theory staff and artists offer experiences tailored to each individuals’ needs – this may include mentoring sessions , providing advice and support with career direction and professional development, close up experiences of working in a professional arts company, learning about editing and video production with Charlie to talking through one of your own projects with one of the artists.
+Blast Theory staff and artists offer experiences tailored to each individuals’ needs – this may include mentoring sessions , providing advice and support with career direction and professional development, close up experiences of working in a professional arts company, learning about editing and video production with Sarah to talking through one of your own projects with one of the artists.

 What are we looking for?